Albert Kalonji: Legacy and subsequent activities

 Escaping from arrest, Kalonji fled to Francoist Spain.
 He returned to the Congo between 1964-65 to hold a ministerial portfolio in the central government led by Tshombe but returned to exile following Joseph-Désiré Mobutu's 1965 coup d'état, which ended his political career.
 Under Mobutu, the territory of South Kasai was divided into two regions to discourage future secessionist tendencies.

-In exile in Europe, Kalonji still claimed the title Souverain Possesseur des Terres occupées par les Balubas (Sovereign Owner of the Lands occupied by the Baluba).
+In exile in Pétange, Luxembourg, reportedly thanks to his relationship with mining executive Gérard Cravatte, Kalonji still claimed the title Souverain Possesseur des Terres occupées par les Balubas (Sovereign Owner of the Lands occupied by the Baluba).
 He wrote about his experiences in Memorandum: Ma lutte, au Kasai, pour la Verité au service de la Justice ("Memorandum: My fight in Kasai in the Service of Truth and Justice", published 1964) and Congo 1960.
 La Sécession du Sud-Kasaï.
 La vérité du Mulopwe ("Congo 1960.
 The South Kasai Secession.
 Truth from the Mulopwe", published 2005).
 He died in April 2015 and was buried in Katende.